 Novartis chases Pfizer in hot new breast cancer drug area

-The Swiss drugmaker, which has previously kept its research program under wraps, revealed on Friday that its experimental pill LEE011 was set to enter final-stage Phase III clinical trials next month.
+The Swiss drugmaker, which has previously kept its research programme under wraps, revealed on Friday that its experimental pill LEE011 was set to enter final-stage Phase III clinical trials next month.

 Pfizer's rival drug palbociclib - the first in the class - is already in Phase III testing, but Novartis' rapid progress means the U.S. group could face competition sooner than expected.
 Both drugs are pills and work by blocking two enzymes known as cyclin dependent kinases (CDK) 4 and 6.